escapin/ElectionManager/README.md

 where the parameters are
 ```
 -e <atLeast7charOfElectionID>
-    The electionID of the election to be removed (at least 7 digits of the electionID are required)
+    The electionID of the election to be removed (at least 7 digits of the electionID are required).
 -p <pwdInsertedWhenElectionCreated>
     The password inserted at creation time, which can also be used to close the election before
-    the pre-set closing time
+    the pre-set closing time.
 -h
     Optional: the election to be removed is among the elections not shown in the election handler
     web interface, if any (we refer to such elections as 'hidden elections').